suman9893/game_zone_project/README.md

 ### Read More

-Each review page contains a read more `link` which redirects to the detailed view of the review.
+Each review contains a read more `link` which redirects to the detailed view of the review.

 ![Detail1](/asset/Detailed1.png)